HealthIT-Kabarak/CPIMS-Virtual-Assistant-Maya-/README.md

 3. Aloys Aboge Jr - junioraboge@gmail.com
 4. Otieno Bildad Moses - mosesokoth@kabarak.ac.ke

+## Business Understanding

+The client in a CPIMS user support virtual assistant project is likely an organization working with children and using CPIMS.
+The client needs an automated solution to handle repetitive user support requests, which are time-consuming for their service desk staff.
+The virtual assistant should be user-friendly, accessible, available 24/7, handle a variety of requests, and provide fast and accurate answers.
+Input and feedback from CPIMS users will be critical to ensure the virtual assistant meets the client's needs.
+We identified client needs by gathering data from a whatsapp chat that contained inputs and feedback from CPIMS users.
+The inputs had similar questions from CPIMS users making the help desk repeat the same answers overtime.
+We ensured the virtual assistant met the client needs by aiding in answering the common questions.

 ### Installation and Setup

 After forking the repository